This report has received 103 updates. The last was made on November 1st, 2023

 There’s a supplemental Google Doc to go with this report which goes into more detail on the keywords we chose (and those we ignored) for our findings.

-IAC’s DotdashMeredith had 16 websites in the top 100.
-Hearst and Future both had 12.
+IAC’s DotdashMeredith had 15 websites in the top 100.
+Hearst had 12 and Future had 9.

 For many search results, independent affiliates are nowhere to be found:

 The above screenshot is heavily modified in the sense that I removed Ads, the People Also Ask feature, and the Popular Products feature, but I did not change any organic listings or their order.

 It might look even worse if I added the Vox Media (NY Mag) and Condé Nast (Glamour) logos, but nothing is worse than me revealing my search history there.

 As I discussed in my 16 companies dominating Google article, I have no problem with what these big brands are doing in terms of having multiple sites targeting the same terms.
 I also don’t think sites shouldn’t rank just because they’re part of a network.

 Brands like Elle and Cosmopolitan are probably what people curious about bikini trimmers are looking for.

 I think Google still have a lot of improvements to make in these SERPs, but for now I just wanted to give you an idea of the current situation.

 I’m working on the 2023 update to that article – it has taken months of work so far – so please subscribe to our newsletter (free) at the end of this post if you don’t want to miss it.
 I’m planning to launch it in the next few weeks.

 The 20 individual domains that appeared most often in the 10,000 search results (in reverse order) were: